 “You need to stop fighting.
 There’s no enemy.
 There’s no one to fight except yourself.”

 Suddenly it all became clear.
 Since the moment we had been told that Edward was going to die I had been consumed with a determination to fight.
 He was the ultimate fighter to me, an unbeatable one.
 He had dealt with everything life had thrown at him.
 I felt that it was my duty to fight with him and then for him when he couldn’t.
-And then, when he lost his battle, I began to fight everything in disbelief and anger.
+And then, when he lost his battle, I carried on fighting everything in disbelief and anger.

 Fighting got me through the early days but it evolved into something else – rage.
 Rage about the delayed procedures that might have saved his life, the failure to spot the infection, the operation’s 97% success rate, the pain he was in, the fear on his face, making the decision to turn off his life support, his death, our grief, my inability to find work and the financial struggle.
 None of this was my fault, so it had to be somebody else’s, perhaps everybody else’s.
 Right?
 Wrong.